mulch maintenance

 1. Improve landscape grading

-• We reshape the land to encourage natural drainage patterns
+• We reshape problem areas to encourage more controlled drainage

-• Water is directed away from mulch beds and foundation areas
+• Water is redirected away from vulnerable beds and foundation zones

 2. Install proper edging